I'm Berkshire County born and raised, from the wonderful City of Pittsfield Massachusetts where

-I have over 15 years of House Painting and General Property Maintenance experience.
+Over 15 years of House Painting and General Property Maintenance experience.
 I've worked for various employers and companies over the years, all of which helped in building my current skillset and experience.
-This has taught me there is always more than one way to get the same job done.
-As well, I maintained my own painting business lasting around three years; ‘All About Painting’.
-An invaluable life experience is what that was.
-I have done a fair share of plumbing and light carpentry work as well.
-The one thing I can say I learned from all this; it doesn’t matter what path you decide to take in life, If you are going to succeed and be truly great at what you do, it is going to take a lot of hard work and dedication to achieve.
-Nothing in life comes easy, nothing….
+Big take away is there is usually more than one way to get the same job done.
+I also maintained my own painting business for around three years; ‘All About Painting’.
+A very valuable life experience is what that was.
+Also I have done a fair share of plumbing and light carpentry work.
+The one thing I can say is it doesn’t matter what path you decide to take in life, if you are going to succeed and be truly great at what you do, it is going to take a lot of hard work and dedication to achieve.
+Nothing good in life comes easy, nothing….

-....and to that; these Skill Bars are a reflection of the hard work I have put into becoming good in certain areas, some better than others, but I will be updating them all to reflect my new skills as I begin to further my education in the computer sciences.
-As a student about to take my first programmimng classes I feel these bars will be slowly shifting more in favor of the coding and web design.
-I hope to add more skills to this list as well.
+....and to that; these Skill Bars reflect the hard work I have put into becoming good at certain things, some things better than others.
+I will be updating this section to reflect my new skills as I begin to further my education in the computer sciences.
+With that I hope to add more skills to this list as well.
 So keep checking back!
-Or if you are an employer looking for a good employee within a certain technology or framework, please send me a message and I am always open to learning new things on the fly or as needed.
-I truly believe the best way to learn anything in life is by rolling up your sleeves and digging in, whether it be digging in dirt or debugging dirty code, the only way to learn is to do.
-So let's do!
+I truly believe the best way to learn anything in life is by rolling up your sleeves and digging in, whether it be digging in dirt or debugging dirty code, the only way to learn is to do!

 Most of my early adult hood and late teens was spent doing work that required a bit of physical dexterity.
 Everything from cleaning and installing big oil furnaces to weeding gardens, if there was something that needed a fixing or required attention then I was there doing the job.
 I loved the fact that I could get payed to help people do the things That I loved doing.
 This was especially true of house painting.
 I painted houses more than anything else, even starting my own business for a short few years.
 As well during the winter months when the painting got slow, I was able to get work for a master plumber where we would winterize homes and install gas furnaces and rough in new plumbing that would be needed.
 Everything from measuring out the pipe and cleaning and fluxing for solder to testing the whole plumbing and heating systems.
 It was all great experience and was really preparing me for a strong discipline within an academic setting.